Nectocaris

-Nectocaridids have controversial affinities.
+Nectocaridids had controversial affinities before 2025.
 Some authors have suggested that they represent the earliest known cephalopods.
-However, their morphology is strongly dissimilar to confirmed early cephalopods, and thus their affinities to cephalopods and even to molluscs more broadly are rejected by most authors.
-Their affinities to any animal group beyond Bilateria are uncertain, though they have been suggested to be members of Lophotrochozoa.
+However, their morphology is strongly dissimilar to confirmed early cephalopods, and thus their affinities to cephalopods and even to molluscs more broadly are rejected by many authors.
+Their affinities to any animal group beyond Bilateria were long considered uncertain, until a 2025 study, which interpreted them as relatives of modern chaetognaths (arrow worms).

-The closely related Ordovician taxon Nectocotis is a second genus, closely resembling Nectocaris, but suggested to have had an internal skeletal element.

 Anatomy

 Nectocaris had a flattened, kite-shaped body with a fleshy fin running along the length of each side.
 The small head had two stalked eyes, a single pair of tentacles, and a flexible funnel-shaped structure opening out to the underside of the body.
 The funnel often gets wider away from the head.
 The funnel has been suggested to represent an eversible (able to be turned inside out) pharynx.
 Internally, a long cavity runs along the body axis, which is suggested to represent the digestive tract.
 The body contains a pair of gills; the gills comprise blades emerging from a zig-zag axis.
 Muscle blocks surrounded the axial cavity, and are now preserved as dark blocks in the lateral body.
 The fins also show dark blocks, with fine striations superimposed over them.
 These striations often stand in high relief above the rock surface itself.